 Neglecting your mailing list

 Someone I follow on Instagram sent me a message in over a YEAR ago saying they were starting a newsletter.
-I was so excited because I like their content and I don’t always see everything they post on social media (another good reason to have an email list!).
+I was so excited!
+I liked their content and I didn't always see every post on social media (another good reason to have an email list!).

-Keeping up on social media is exhausting so the idea of getting an email once a week and getting priority to register for events and so on would be ideal.
+Staying on top of social media is exhausting so the idea of getting an email once a week and getting first dibs for special offers I might be interested in is worth giving them my email.

 Just a few things for you to think about.